SU-CS-Club/CollaborativePoster/README.md

 ## How to get started using a terminal without graphics support (like GitHub codespaces)

 This approach provides fewer options and interactivity than what is shown below, but you can still participate.
-Simply run the class `PosterMain` and a file `poster.jpg` will be created in your project directory that you can view.
+Simply run the class `PosterMain` and 2 files, `modified.jpg` and `poster.jpg` will be created in your project directory that you can view.
+`modified.jpg` shows the test image modified by the Manipulator defined by the lastSelected option in the poster.cfg `poster.jpg` shows a preview of what the poster looks like using all available manipulators with default configurations.
-This will be created using all available manipulators with default configurations.
-For instructions on adding new Manipulator classes, see below.
+For instructions on adding a new Manipulator classes, see below.

 ## How to get started using an IDE on your personal machine